This document guides you through an implementation of website search using the web crawler and Elastic App Search.

 - The Search UI documentation has detailed tutorials and use case driven docs, such as how to build an ecommerce search experience.

-- Getting started provides an overview of all Enterprise Search tools and their compatability.
+- What is Enterprise Search? provides an overview of all Enterprise Search tools and their compatability.
 Refer to this if you’re exploring other use cases.